 About the Bacon Lettuce Tomato Salad:

 I fell in love with this sweet & tangy and very basic mayo-based dressing.
 Trust me on this – it just sets this salad off to a T. It’s kind of like magic.
-Best of all, the dressing is three ingredients – the Mayo and equal parts vinegar and sugar.
-My Grandma used to make something like it and usually this German-based dressing is made with cream, half & half or even milk or buttermilk and sometimes I see it on cucumbers made with sour cream.
+Best of all, the dressing is three ingredients – the Mayo plus vinegar and sugar.
+My Grandma used to make something like it and usually this German-based dressing is made with cream, half & half or even milk or buttermilk instead of Mayo.
+Sometimes I see it on cucumbers made with sour cream.
+You might be familiar.
 I wanted the taste and body of the mayo, though, coz BLT!

 Making the Bacon Lettuce Tomato Salad: